lukecoffman/lukecoffman.github.io/_pages/about.md

   - /about.html
 ---

-My name is Luke Coffman, I'm an undergraduate student at the University of Colorado, Boulder studying physics and mathematics researching quantum information theory.
+My name is Luke Coffman.
+I'm a fourth-year undergraduate at the University of Colorado, Boulder, studying physics and mathematics while researching quantum information theory.
+In 2024, I was named a Goldwater Scholar and Astronaut Scholar.
+I currently work under Dr. Xun Gao at JILA, CU Boulder.

 # Research Interests

+I am interested in the theory of entanglement, how we can efficiently learn properties of quantum systems, and what quantum systems are useful for quantum computation.

 # Publications